Which of the following best characterizes the ambivalent/resistan... | Study Prep in Pearson+

 C

-Calm exploration of the environment and easy comfort by the caregiver upon reunion
+Calm exploration of the environment and easy comfort by the caregiver after separation

 D